SERGEEVSKI/Valera-on-Ruby/README.md

 # Valera-on-Ruby
 Project based on Ruby.
-This is a game by a character from Russia, conveying the atmosphere as mach as possible.
+This is a game by a character from Russia, conveying the atmosphere as much as possible.

 Creators:
 - Sergeev Artur